 The Mockingbird Society champions legislation that significantly improves Washington State’s laws for youth impacted by foster care and homelessness.

-Since 2001, The Mockingbird Society has successfully led advocacy efforts to achieve over two dozen legislative and policy reforms.
+Since 2001, The Mockingbird Society has successfully led advocacy efforts to achieve more than 30 legislative and policy reforms.

 Improved Opportunities and Access to Independence (HB 1808): Under this new program, foster youth ages 15-21 will be able to obtain a driver's permit, license, and insurance, which will expand access to employment, education, and extracurricular activities.
 The program is modeled on a successful pilot in Florida that has tripled the number of youth in care who obtain a driver's license.